 http://judaism-and-rome.cnrs.fr/node/2539 where you can read the inscription in full.)

 Then there was the year of the four emperors.
-Towards the end of that year, General Vespasian saw his chance.
-He sought the help of the priests, and commanded his son Titus to invade the temple, kill the prophets who controlled it, and take prisoner those that were left alive.
-They would be transported to Rome for Vespasian's misclaimed triumph.
-Vespasian used the wealth from the temple to fund his rise to power (and later his building program) then he set fire to the temple, claiming that it was the Jews fault.
+Towards the end of that year, Vespasian saw his chance.
+He commanded his son Titus to invade the temple, kill the prophets who controlled it, and take prisoner those that were left alive.
+Then he stole anything of value, and set fire to the temple, claiming that it was the Jews fault.
+The 800 or so prisoners would be transported to Rome for Vespasian's misclaimed triumph.
+Vespasian used the wealth from the temple to fund his rise to power and later his building program.

-Nero and his mother Agrippina had become followers of the Spirit like the Jewish prophets (See my post Nero and his mother follow the prophets).
+Nero and his mother Agrippina had become followers of the Spirit like the Jewish prophets.
 Seneca and Epaphroditus were probably of the same view, as were many other Romans.
-'Christianity' with a crucified Jesus was imposed to hide this.

 Thus we have Nero granting freedom first to the province of Judea and then to the province of Greece.
 This brought him into conflict with the members of the Roman senate.
-We have ridiculous fabricated stories that tell us about his vile character.
-Nero must have intended the same for each country of the empire.
+Nero must have intended democracy for each country of the empire.
 He was obviously tolerant of all religions.
 This liberal minded man preferred peaceful competitions.
-He knew what had happened to the Greek empire.
+He knew what had happened to the Greek empire under the Seleucids.